-I want to donate clothes, furniture etc where should I go?
+I want to donate clothes, furniture etc. Where can I take them?

 First, ensure the items are in a reasonable state – that they are clean, (and if relevant) they are safe and still in working condition.

-There are a number of charities which operate low cost second hand stores, and these stores accept donations of clothes, furniture, and other household items.
+A number of charities operate low cost second hand stores ("op shops"), and these stores accept donations of clothes, furniture, and other household items.
 Some provide a free pick-up service for donated items, especially for larger items or donations.
-The Salvation Army, Red Cross, Presbyterian Support, and St Vincent de Paul Society are just some of the charitable organisations which operate second hand stores (or 'op shops') across New Zealand.
+The Salvation Army, Red Cross, RSPCA and St Vincent de Paul Society are just some of the charitable organisations which operate second hand stores across New Zealand.

 The Women’s Refuge sometimes accepts donations of clothes and toys.
 Contact your nearest branch to find out where you can drop off donated goods.

 If you have unwanted curtains which are still in reasonable condition, consider donating them to a local Curtain bank.
-The curtains will be repaired and thermally lined if necessary and installed into the homes of low income households as extra insulation.
+The curtains will be repaired and thermally lined if necessary and installed into the homes of low income households to help with insulation against cold temperatures.

 If you would like more suggestions of where you can donate items, contact your local Citizens Advice Bureau.